BrownEggsAndSam/BankApplication/readme.txt

         raise KeyError(f"{file_name}: missing required columns: {missing}")

 def ensure_no_conflicting_table_ids(tables: pd.DataFrame, file_name: str):
-    """
-    Ensures that each Table Full Name maps to a single Asset Id.
-    If conflicting Asset Ids exist for the same Full Name, raise.
-    """
-    # Keep only rows where Asset Id is not null, group and check uniqueness
     grp = tables.groupby("Full Name")["Asset Id"].nunique(dropna=True)
     conflicts = grp[grp > 1]
     if not conflicts.empty: